Explore This Section

 Start your engines, race fans!
 Spring marks the start of racing season at Kansas Speedway with a NASCAR Sprint Cup series race.
 Grab your tickets and plan to get there early to explore the Display Midway, which features driver appearances, race education, scanner rental, games and giveaways.
 For a truly one-of- a-kind experience, purchase the Sprint FanWalk pass on Friday or the Pre-Race Pass on Saturday for access to the infield to see teams prepare.

 Summer just isn’t the same without a county fair, and the Wyandotte County fair is no exception!
-The fair began in 1863 (yes, we’re serious!) and has been at its current location since 1955.
-What was once a 40-acre cornfield is now home to an 8,000-seat arena, 11 buildings and two picnic areas, plenty of room for a fun-filled fair agenda that includes a carnival, petting zoo, live music, barrel racing, go-kart races, livestock exhibitions, contests and much more.
-To get the most out of the fair, consider camping.
-RV and tent camping is available at electric and dry sites.
-If you want to bring your four-legged friend, pets are welcome in the campground.
+The fair began in 1863 (yes, we’re serious!) and continues to operate today.
+Enjoy a fun-filled fair agenda that includes a carnival, petting zoo, live music, livestock exhibitions, contests and much more.

 Huzzah!
 The end of summer means it’s time for the Kansas City Renaissance Festival!
 A favorite local tradition since 1977, the Renaissance Festival (RenFest for short) celebrates the best in medieval living.
 Watch jousting knights battle each other atop towering steeds or take in an enchanting live music performance.
 Street performers roam the festival grounds, ready to entertain at a moment’s notice.
 And don’t miss the marketplace, a bustling area filled with artisan-made goods, games, rides and, of course, food.
 Be warned: no RenFest experience is complete without gnawing on a roasted turkey leg, so come hungry!
 Themed weekends are held throughout the duration of the festival, so check the schedule to see what’s in store.